RNAi and Small RNAs

 The Argonaute CSR-1: An Anti-Silencer

-Much to our surprise, our latest studies indicate that CSR-1 does not silence the expression of its targets, but instead promotes their expression [i.e., CSR-1 is an Anti-Silencer!].
+Much to our surprise, our earlier studies indicated that CSR-1 does not silence the expression of its targets, but instead promotes their expression [i.e., CSR-1 is an Anti-Silencer!].
 We determined this using an in vivo tethering assay, where we recruited CSR-1 to one specific gene in the genome.
 When CSR-1 was not recruited to this gene, it would normally be silenced by the piRNA pathway.
 The piRNA pathway can be thought of as the adaptive immune system of the germline, surveying for invading nucleic acid sequences, and stopping them in their tracks before they damage the genome.
 Remarkably, when CSR-1 was tethered to the gene, it was protected from silencing by the piRNA pathway and remained expressed in the germline!
 This observation shifts paradigms: Argonautes are not only capable of silencing gene expression, but can also promote the expression of their target genes!
 We are now also examining the role of CSR-1 in other nematodes using comparative genomics, and have found evidence for a conserved role for CSR-1 in promoting gene expression.
+Currently, we are dissecting the molecular mechanisms by which CSR-1 impacts chromatin and gene expression, and have identified new nuclear factors that act in the CSR-1 pathway, such as the conserved Intron Binding Protein/Helicase EMB-4/Aquarius.

 Projects are available to study the mechanisms of CSR-1 activity on chromatin and gene expression.
 We are using forward and reverse genetics as well as biochemical approaches (co-IP, AP/MS) to identify factors that function in the CSR-1 pathway.
 Genetic engineering [Cas-CRISPR, transgene studies] of CSR-1 and in vitro assays enable us to perform structure-function analyses of CSR-1.
 Microscopy and genomics [RIP-seq, CLIP-seq, mRNA-seq, ChIP-seq] allow us to determine how CSR-1 impacts chromatin and the transcription of its germline targets.
 Other projects are available to explore the piRNA pathway, especially regarding the adaptive steps of the process.
 We also have evolutionary projects, using comparative genomics to understand how the CSR-1 and piRNA pathways function to defend the germline genome.